enk21/terraform-proxy/README.md

 1. To initialize, run `terraform init`

-2. Use the following command to target a specific environment:
+2. Use the following commands to target a specific environment:

 - **dev**
   - `terraform apply -var-file="vars-dev.tfvars" -state="terraform-dev.tfstate"`